-- Google announces new project called Google AMP (Accelerated Mobile Pages).
+- Google announces new project called Accelerated Mobile Pages

-- Google has partners with developers, social platforms and publishers to implement new protocol for AMP pages.
+- Google partners with developers, social platforms and publishers

 Search engine software firm Rank Ranger released a report last Monday showed how a relatively new project named Google AMP (Accelerated Mobile Pages), which was first put into play during February 2016, has now ‘hit the mainstream’.
 Rank Ranger’s study shows that fast-loading AMP-optimized web pages have made a huge leap from making up about 25% of Google’s top-ranked news stories in the previous weeks, to now appearing as ‘top stories’ around 75% of the time.